 To display a particular character at a particular cursor position, you may want to set the cursor position.

-The commands above will display a '9' at the right most digit position of the display.
+The commands above will display a '9' at the second digit position of the display.

 You can put all the things we learned about the segment display together and create a MATLAB class for it.
 This MATLAB class has methods for setting the cursor position, clearing the display screen, printing numbers, etc. As an example, we created such a class.
 Here is an example of how you would use this class.